Machele-codez/Learning-React/socialape-functions/notes.md

     ...
 ```

 This is definitely not from me.
 It has to be an error from the firestore package itself.
 So what did I do?
-I had to downgrade my `firebase-admin` and `firebase-functions` to a version that didn't have these bugs.
+I had to downgrade my `firebase-admin` and `firebase-functions` to a version that didn't have these bugs (firebase-admin: ^8.10.0, firebase-functions: ^3.6.1).
 Thanks to [Marcel Hoekstra](https://stackoverflow.com/questions/64575650/firebase-functions-error-after-update-what-can-i-do#comment114208082_64575650).

 ## Creating A Scream